Prefactor: MCP Auth, Agent Identity, and the Future of Authentication

 🔑 MCP: A Stepping Stone to True Agent Identity

-The Machine Client Protocol (MCP) is an emerging spec designed to support non-human access to APIs and systems.
+The Model Context Protocol (MCP) is an emerging spec designed to support non-human access to APIs and systems.
 It introduces critical primitives:

 This is a welcome evolution — but it’s not the whole story.